The financial aid application process

 • The DGSOM FAFSA school code is E00374 (for all program tracks: Traditional MD, PRIME, MSTP)

-3. If your parents are divorced/separated/Unmarried, complete the 2024-2025 Noncustodial Parent eForm - Submit by priority deadline March 2, 2024
+3. If your parents are divorced/separated/Unmarried, you will provide your noncustodial parent information through Bruin Financial Aid - Submit by priority deadline March 2, 2025

-• Your noncustodial parent is required to submit a copy of their signed 2022 Federal Tax Return, including Schedules 1, 2, and 3 (if filed).
+• Your noncustodial parent is required to submit a copy of their signed 2023 Federal Tax Return, including Schedules 1, 2, and 3 (if filed) OR a copy 2023 letter of non-filing if no taxes were filed.

 B) Apply only for Federal Direct Loans - Unsubsidized and Grad PLUS